ProhibitedTV/BitRiver-Live/docs/quickstart.md

   `deploy/ome/Server.generated.xml` and force a regeneration before Compose starts if they diverge.
 The default `0.16.0` tag is the first OME release that accepts the managers `<AccessToken>` block used by the health check; when running an older OME tag that lacks `<AccessToken>`, leave `BITRIVER_OME_API_TOKEN` empty and re-render the config so the tag is omitted from `Server.generated.xml`.
-Older, non-semver, or pre-0.16.0 image tags also drop the `<Outputs>` wrapper during rendering and leave only the `<OutputProfiles>` node so legacy schemas do not reject the config.
+Pre-0.16.0 image tags also drop the `<Outputs>` wrapper during rendering and leave only the `<OutputProfiles>` node so legacy schemas do not reject the config.
 In the same legacy mode, `<LLHLS>` sections are removed so output tuning falls back to the OME defaults when the tag predates LLHLS support.
+Non-semver image tags are rejected by the renderer to avoid generating configs with unsupported managers authentication fields.
 - **Environment tweaks** – Edit `.env` and rerun `docker compose up -d` to apply changes.
 The compose stack automatically loads the file so you never need to touch `deploy/docker-compose.yml` directly.